-I made this dress for a display garment for work.
-It's made of olive green lace underlined with pale green silk shantung.
 I used New Look 6370, a dress with a princess-seamed bodice, waist seam, gathered skirt, and half-length sleeves.
 I made no alterations to this pattern, other than adjusting the bodice for fit.

 It really does fit me better than it fits the form!